90 is Just a Number for Whipple Surgery

 Snare’s three children insisted that he would survive an operation.
 Without it, they knew, he had only a matter of months to survive.

-So Snare went to the Specialized Oncology Care & Research in the Elderly (SOCARE), Dale’s geriatric-oncology clinic, for an evaluation.
-Dale wanted to determine Snare’s life expectancy with and without a surgery.
+So Snare went to the Specialized Oncology Care & Research in the Elderly (SOCARE), the geriatric-oncology clinic, for an evaluation in order to determine Snare’s life expectancy with and without a surgery.

-He tested Snare’s balance, the strength of his legs, how fast he could walk.
-He checked Snare’s cognition.
-He looked for signs of undiagnosed conditions that might show up in the stress of surgery.
-He asked Snare about his support network to see if he had friends and family to help him recover.
+Snare was tested for balance, the strength of his legs, how fast he could walk and his cognition.
+The physician looked for signs of undiagnosed conditions that might show up in the stress of surgery.
+Snare was also asked about his support network to see if he had friends and family to help him recover.

 Snare was ready.
 Last October, Roggin performed a Whipple procedure on the oldest patient ever to have the procedure at the medical center.